noaione/yuusha-shoukan-ln/sources/v14/chapter1.md

 us, Neun?]

 As Dr. Vier said, Neun-san is walking a few distance... around three steps behind us.
-That certainly shows the modesty of a yamato nadeshiko, but it wasn’t very appropriate considering that we’re currently at a festival.
+That certainly shows the modesty of a Yamato Nadeshiko, but it wasn’t very appropriate considering that we’re currently at a festival.
 What I mean is that I’m worried that we might get separated.